jaeyk/academic-kickstart/content/authors/admin/_index.md

 I am a computational social scientist.

-My research focuses on three themes: (1) scaling up research on civic and political engagement (especially among marginalized populations), (2) taking a data-driven approach to designing experiments and tracking policy diffusion, and (3) identifying and reducing bias in automated decision systems.
+My current research focuses on three themes: (1) scaling up research on civic and political engagement (especially among marginalized populations), (2) taking a data-driven approach to designing experiments and tracking policy diffusion, and (3) identifying and reducing bias in automated decision systems.
+My dissertation examines the politics of solidarity in multiracial America, and my other research concerns political behavior in the U.S. and beyond.

 I received my Ph.D. from the Department of Political Science at UC Berkeley in May 2020, where I was a Senior Data Science Fellow at D-Lab.
 I will be an Assistant Research Scholar at the SNF Agora Institute at Johns Hopkins University between July and December 2021.
 In 2022, I will join the KDI School of Public Policy and Management as an Assistant Professor of Data Science.

 My research has been published or forthcoming in academic journals and conference proceedings, including *Political Research Quarterly*, *Studies in American Political Development*, *Journal of Computational Social Science*, and *ICWSM*.
 My research has also appeared in popular outlets such as the *Washington Post's Monkey Cage*.
 I am the recipient of the Western Political Science Association's 2020 [Don T. Nakanishi Award](https://www.wpsanet.org/award/) for distinguished scholarship in Asian Pacific American Politics.